-This section explains the carbonated beverage syrup tax (syrup tax) as imposed by chapter 82.64
+This rule explains the carbonated beverage syrup tax (syrup tax) as imposed by chapter 82.64

 RCW.
-The syrup tax is an excise tax on the number of gallons of carbonated beverage syrup sold in this state, for use in producing carbonated beverages that are sold at wholesale or retail in this state.
+The syrup tax is an excise tax on the number of gallons of carbonated beverage syrup sold in this state at wholesale or retail.
 The syrup tax is in addition to all other taxes.

 Except as otherwise provided in this rule, the provisions of chapters 82.04

 RCW regarding definitions, due dates, reporting periods, tax return requirements, interest and penalties, tax audits and limitations, disputes and reviews, and all general administrative provisions apply to the syrup tax.